-Last week, these headlines were all over the news:
+Last week, headlines about the Terra Luna crash were all over the news:

 For the past few weeks, we talked about the mint/burn mechanism on the Terra blockchain.
 This specificity drove yields on DeFi protocols up.
 However, as we explored in this article, the peg to USD can be difficult to maintain under certain circumstances.

 One of these circumstances happened last week, as some entity with deep pockets took a $1B loan in UST.
 They used this loan to drain liquidity from the Curve 4Pool.
 Curve is a DeFi liquidity pool based on the Ethereum blockchain.
 The Curve pools allow more accessible and cheaper stablecoin exchanges.
 Here, since the loans were too important, it was difficult to perform on-chain swaps and mint/burn.
 Consequently, this event started the initial depegging.